-• Effort estimation.
-The T-shirt technique can be used for the purpose of an early, rough estimation.

-• Schedule, specifying a start and end date.
+- Effort estimation.
+The T-shirt technique can be used for the purpose of an early, rough estimation. - Schedule, specifying a start and end date.

-- To Closed, if Developer finds out that no work is actually needed.
-For example, he/she could find that the request is not feasible, or that the ticket is duplicated. - To Scheduled, when a start and end date has been assigned for the ticket. - To Input Required, if Developer finds that additional information or clarifications are needed in order to estimate the effort.
+- To Closed/Released, if Developer finds out that no work is actually needed.
+For example, he/she could find that the request is not feasible, or that the ticket is duplicated.
+Any Fix Version info which has been entered should be removed. - To Implementing, after a start and end date has been assigned for the ticket. - To Input Required, if Developer finds that additional information or clarifications are needed in order to estimate the effort.